-Atlanta Discrimination Attorneys at the Law Firm of Barrett & Farahany, LLP, LLP
+Atlanta Discrimination Attorneys at the Law Firm of Barrett & Farahany

 Do you believe your employer has violated your rights?
-If so, you can turn to the experienced Atlanta discrimination attorneys at the Law Firm of Barrett & Farahany, LLP, LLP for aggressive legal advocacy and the highest quality legal services.
+If so, you can turn to the experienced Atlanta discrimination attorneys at the Law Firm of Barrett & Farahany for aggressive legal advocacy and the highest quality legal services.

 Contact Us Today